 To our east is the Gulf of Bothnia, and this place has red coloured wooden houses with verandas overlooking the sea.
 How lucky are the people who live here!

 We have met many very friendly people on this motorhome trip.
 This morning we met Andy who came to our motorhome to introduce himself and we swapped interesting stories about where we had been and where we were heading.
 We also were chatting to a biker German man and his new wife, who were eager to chat to us about where they had visited in England.

 The days are long here and the light woke me at 4.30am.
 After breakfast we drove north up the E4 to our overnight motorhome stop, a distance of 180 miles.
 The landscape was fairly flat but with lots of huge lakes and millions of trees.
 Many of the picnic stops along the way look out over lakes and make a wonderful place to stop.
 Totally different to the picnic stops you might find on the M1!

 The motorhome life is proving to be just as we had hoped on this trip.
 It’s the option to stop in remote places with views that no hotel can offer that is so appealing: not that there are any hotels near here.

-Tomorrow we head further north heading in a few days time for Trondheim in Norway.
+Tomorrow we head further north touring in Sweden heading in a few days time for Trondheim in Norway.